gilliorem/philosophers/README.md

 - chikoh helped me understand the project by visualizing it as in Overcook game.
 - wchoo offers me to read his code as reference
 - cedric helped managing routine's arguments and pass data around my program
-- yucchen helped me testing my program and checking my argc
+- yucchen helped me testing my program and checking my argc and helped me check the end in printing function to avoid extra logs.
 - ivho gave me great advices on how to earn living time by postponing the simulation

 ### TEST AND COMPARE